cs-ed/impacts-krempaskyk/README.md

 **Language Objectives:** student will be able to
 - discuss the beneficial and harmful effects of computing innovations
-- use target vocabulary, such as <font color="green">>modeling</font>, and render, while discussing digital models, with the support of concept definitions and <a href="https://docs.google.com/presentation/d/1Pfrv_g1AGKNFPmgir1uGApfHtkhB783Te5kzVz5FZ8c/copy">vocabulary notes</a> from this lesson
+- use target vocabulary, such as <em>modeling</em>, and <em>render</em>, while discussing <em>digital</em> models, with the support of concept definitions and <a href="https://docs.google.com/presentation/d/1Pfrv_g1AGKNFPmgir1uGApfHtkhB783Te5kzVz5FZ8c/copy">vocabulary notes</a> from this lesson

 **Lesson 4.10 Impacts of CS Privacy Explore Curricular Activity**

-<a href="https://runestone.academy/runestone/books/published/mobilecsp/Unit4-Animation-Simulation-Modeling/Impacts-of-CS-Privacy-Explore-Curricular-Activity.html">This lesson</a> focuses on the global impact issue of privacy and security.
+<a href="https://runestone.academy/runestone/books/published/mobilecsp/Unit4-Animation-Simulation-Modeling/Impacts-of-CS-Privacy-Explore-Curricular-Activity.html">This lesson</a> focuses on the global impact issue of <em>privacy</em> and <em>security</em>.
 Students are encouraged to think more deeply about the data trails that they leave as they use computers and what their responsibilities are while developing mobile apps.
 There is an optional debate activity where students can delve deeper into the topic of privacy.

 **Learning Objectives:** student will be able to
 - understand how private information can be collected and exploited